-If you're curious about the world, would love to travel, or are interested in studying abroad or addressing social and cultural issues, a major in anthropology might be right for you.
-This program teaches you how to use anthropological methods to solve problems related to cultural heritage and preservation, forensics, archaeology, health-related topics, and more.
+If you’re curious about the world, care about human diversity, history, and culture, and want to address social and cultural issues, a major in anthropology could be right for you.
+This program teaches you how to use anthropological methods to solve problems related to cultural heritage and preservation, forensics, archaeology, immigration, and environmental sustainability.

 What Can You Do with a Degree in Anthropology?